rated-network/frontend-challenge/README.md

 1. **Setup**:
     - Create a new project using Next.js.
     - Use any CSS-in-JS solution or CSS framework of your choice for styling.
+Bonus points for styled components.

 2. **API Integration**:
     - Integrate with the provided API endpoint: `https://api.coingecko.com/api/v3/exchanges`.